 - 1. Open the Infrastructure > Nodes screen, and then click Create storage cluster. - 2.
-(Optional) To configure the disk roles or node location, click the cogwheel icon. - To configure disks - a.
+[Optional] To configure the disk roles or node location, click the cogwheel icon. - To configure disks - a.
 Select Disks. - b.
 Select the required disk, and then click Configure. - c.
 On the Choose role screen, select a role: - If you want to use the disk to store chunks and run a storage service on the node, select Storage.
-For SSDs, you can enable caching and checksumming.
-For HDDs, enable checksumming if you plan to store cold data, and disable it for hot data.
+Enable checksumming if you plan to store cold data, and disable it for hot data.
+If you have an SSD on a node, you can use it for caching and checksumming.
 Then, select a tier.
 To make better use of data redundancy, assign node disks to different tiers. - If you want to use the disk to store metadata and run a metadata service on the node, select Metadata.
 It is recommended to have only one metadata service per node.

-- (Only for SSD drives) If you want to use the disk to store the write cache, select Cache.
+- [Only for SSD drives] If you want to use the disk to store the write cache, select Cache.
 To cache a specific storage tier, select it from the list.
-Otherwise, all tiers will be cached. - (Only for SSD drives) If you want to use the disk to store both metadata and the write cache, select Metadata+Cache.
+Otherwise, all tiers will be cached. - [Only for SSD drives] If you want to use the disk to store both metadata and the write cache, select Metadata+Cache.

-× Choose role
+X Choose role